quantifiedcode/python-anti-patterns/docs/correctness/unused_argument.rst

 Description
 ===========

-An argument wich was defined in the header of a function / method is not used in its body.
+An argument of a function or method is not used in its body.
 This error is not critical, but considered bad style.

 Example(s)
 ==========